NATO unity will be tested at upcoming summit. Ukraine’s possible entry may be the biggest challenge

 Perhaps the most difficult questions are over how Ukraine should be eased into NATO.
 Some maintain admitting Ukraine would fulfill a promise made years ago and be a necessary step to deter Russian aggression in Eastern Europe.
 Others fear it would be seen as a provocation that could spiral into an even wider conflict.

-“I don’t think it’s ready for membership in NATO,” President Joe Biden told CNN in an interview airing Sunday.
+“I don’t think it’s ready for membership in NATO,” President Joe Biden told CNN in an interview that aired on Sunday.
 He said joining NATO requires countries to “meet all the qualifications, from democratization to a whole range of other issues.”

 He said the United States should provide long-term security assistance to Ukraine — “the capacity to defend themselves” — as it does with Israel.